iTwin/appui/docs/changehistory/NextVersion.md

 ### Changes

-- Popouts will now fit to content when bounds are not set.
+- Popout widgets will now popout to preferredFloatingWidgetSize.
+Will popout to container size if preferredFloatingWidgetSize is not set.